 “Isle of Dogs” is Anderson’s first film since 2014’s “The Grand Budapest Hotel” and his second foray into animation after 2009’s “Fantastic Mr. Fox.”
 The director’s video announced the cast, confirmed the title and included an appearance from Norton in the background.

 Anderson gave a three-second sideways glimpse of Rex, the dog that Norton is voicing.
 The actor said in response, “I think it’s terrific.”
 Anderson did not reveal any of the plot details.
 Reports about the project began emerging late last year.

-Production companies are Annapurna Pictures and Indian Paintbrush.
+Indian Paintbrush is the production company.
 The film has not yet been given a release date.

 Anderson’s three-minute video also contains a fundraising pitch via a contest with proceeds going to the Film Foundation, Martin Scorsese’s film preservation organization.
 Anderson has teamed up with the Crowdrise platform for the contest.
 The winner will receive a trip to London to tour the set and voice a character.
 Entering the contest requires a $10 donation.